uswitch/trustyle/.github/pull_request_template.md

 - [ ] PR description includes screenshot of change
 - [ ] If new component, designer has approved screenshot
 - [ ] If the change will affect other teams, that team knows about this change
+- [ ] If introducing a new component behaviour, added a story to cover that case.